mitul-kalariya/scrapping-webs/README.md

 You can use the `Crawler` class and its `crawl` method to crawl the data.
 Quick example as shown below.
-Article data available for more than 1 month
+Article data available for more than 1 month including today's date
 ```
 # To fetch all the article links